FWasik/Parts-Warehouse-App/README.md

 The input validation for parts is:
 - All fields are required.
-- The serial number must be unique
+- The serial number must be unique.
-- A category that does not exist in the database cannot be assigned
+- A category that does not exist in the database cannot be assigned.
-- Quantity must not be less than 0
+- Quantity must not be less than 0.
-- Price must not be less than 0
+- Price must not be less than 0.
-- Cannot be assigned to a base category
+- Cannot be assigned to a base category.
 - The values in the location dictionary must not be less than 0.
 - The location dictionary must have valid location names (room, rack, shelf, tray, column, row) as the key.
 - The sum of the values in the location dictionary must be equal to the quantity.

 Validation of input data for categories:
-- Name must be unique
+- Name must be unique.
-- Parent must exist in the database
+- Parent must exist in the database.
 - The category cannot be a parent category for itself.
-- Base category cannot be assigned to an existing category
+- Base category cannot be assigned to an existing category (when updating).

 Search endpoint filters parts based on the value for each field.
 String fields are filtered by containing a given phrase.
 Numeric and dictionary fields are filtered by exact.